Preparations

 An Azure user account with admin privileges is required.
 To query the necessary Graph endpoints, the Azure application permissions needed include:

-In Microsoft Azure portal, and in the main menu, select Azure Active Directory, and then select App registrations.
+1. In the Microsoft Azure portal, and in the main menu, select App registrations.

 Grant Microsoft Graph API permissions to access the Azure Active Directory data